judgelord/PP475/docs/assignments.md

 These assignments are motivated by the observation that politics is fundamentally an organized activity.
 Thus, the critiques we develop in this class will target organizations.
 In your opinion, are they choosing the right battles?
 Are they taking the right positions?
 Are they framing the issues in the most effective way?
 Is their theory of change (or resistance to change) realistic?

-Critiquing those with whom we severely disagree is easy, but they are also the least likely to listen to you.
+Critiquing those we severely disagree with is easy, but they are also the least likely to listen to you.
 Thus, the critiques you develop in this class will be aimed at the organizations you see as having the best chance of making a positive difference in the world---specifically, the organizations for whom you hope to work.
 You may not know what your future career looks like; that is fine.
 Perhaps you will find an organization or cause that inspires you in this class.
 Or perhaps you have a very clear idea of your future career.
 In that case, this class will challenge you to think about how organizations in your intended field of work engage in politics and policymaking---and how they might do so differently.
 It is not a requirement that the organizations you address are activist organizations.
 Indeed, activist organizations may be the most difficult to critique because they already have a well-developed approach to politics and policy.
 You may even see yourself working for an organization that is currently strongly opposed to most proposed climate policies; that is fine.
 For example, if you aim to work at Exxon-Mobil, you might look to Business School scholarship to formulate a critique like [this one](https://ssir.org/articles/entry/time_to_put_the_fossil_fuel_industry_into_hospice).

 ## Find your voice

 In the first third of the class, you develop five op-ed ideas and attempt to write an introduction for each.
 Along the way, you will identify organizations that you might want to work for (i.e., potential targets for your critique), develop ten possible lines of critique in the form of headlines, and then begin to flesh out five of them by writing the first 200 words of a potential op-ed.

-Include a word count between the title and essay.
+Include a word count between the title and the essay.
 Getting in under the word limit should thus be a major challenge with this assignment.
 I am expecting the kind of writing where every word you must cut to hit the target is painful.
 Thus, I expect the word count to be nearly exactly (perhaps a few words shorter) the word limit.

 - Week 2: A list of the top twenty organizations for whom you would like to work and a one-sentence summary of how they engage (or avoid engaging) in climate politics or policy.
 If the organization has more than 100 employees, specify a unit within the organization.^[Most organizations have an email list---I suggest signing up, both for the assignments in this class and your future career.]
 - Week 3: Ten op-ed-style headlines